proengsoft/laravel-jsvalidation/README.md

 This package allows to reuse your Laravel [Validation Rules][], [Messages][], [FormRequest][] and [Validators][] to validate forms via Javascript transparently.
 You can validate forms automatically referencing it to your defined validations.
 The messages are loaded from your validators and translated according your Localization preferences.

-The Javascript validations are made using [JQueryValidation][] and [Moment.js], that are included in the package.
+The Javascript validations are made using [JQueryValidation][], that is compiled into javascript in the package.

 ### Feature overview